 This is the ultimate guide to what goes in the red rubbish bin in Sydney!
 There are some things you shouldn't throw into the general waste!

 You may have read our yellow bin recycling guide and now looking to see what sort of rubbish is typically thrown into the red lid bin, then you have landed in the right place!
-We’ll investigate at the common household garbage that is found or should be found, in your red lid bin.
+We’ll investigate the common household garbage that is found or should be found in your red lid bin.
 This way, you can throw it out in the future with a bit more confidence.

 What Goes In The Red Lid Bin?

 What you CAN throw in the red lid bin:

 Some helpful hints when you take the bin out